yclas/guides/docs/Custom-fields-create-custom-fields.md

 ## 6. **Categories:**

- the category that the New Custom Field should be applied to.
+ The category that the New Custom Field should be applied to.

 ( see:  [Integrated custom fields into selected categories](Custom-fields-how-to-integrate-your-custom-field-into-selected-categories.md) )

 ## 7. **Required:**

-this will make it a required field needing validation.
+This will make it a required field needing validation.

 ## 8. **Searchable:**

- this makes the field searchable.It will appear in Advanced searchs too.
+ This makes the field searchable.It will appear in Advanced searchs too.

 ## 9. **Admin privileged:**

- this field can be seen and edited only by the admin.
+ This field can be seen and edited only by the admin.

 ## 10. **Show listing:**

-users will see the custom field in listings view without having to enter the ad.
+Users will see the custom field in listings view without having to enter the ad.

 Once you have written down all the required information, click  **Create**.
 New field is created and added to database, and it will appear in Post new ad, Edit ad and Advanced search.